tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 TFT classifier
 --------------

-The test suite ``eps-tft-classifier`` checks in isolation that the behavior of the EpsTftClassifier class is correct.
+The test suite ``epc-tft-classifier`` checks in isolation that the behavior of the EpcTftClassifier class is correct.
 This is performed by creating different classifier instances where different TFT instances are activated, and testing for each classifier that an heterogeneous set of packets (including IP and TCP/UDP headers) is